 And I just got another email from him.

-“Will Zero to Launch work” sounds an awfully lot like a “prove it” email, doesn’t it?
+“Will Zero to Launch work” sounds an awful lot like a “prove it” email, doesn’t it?

 Even when you get as advanced as Ramit Sethi and his team, the fundamentals work.
 A welcome email series with 6 emails is a great foundation to start from.